vimona3ds/diverge-3/docs/features/core_engine.md

 - ✅ Fixed circular dependency issues in test files
 - ✅ Improved cycle detection in NodeProcessor
 - ✅ Fixed mock implementations in Engine tests
+- ✅ Improved test setup for AssetManager with proper FileReader mocking
+- ✅ Fixed Engine test structure with proper system mocking

 **In Progress:**
 - 🔄 Integration tests for Engine with all systems
-- 🔄 Fixing remaining test failures for better test coverage
+- 🔄 Fixing interface mismatches between implementation and tests
-- 🔄 Addressing TypeScript errors in AssetManager tests
+- 🔄 Addressing TypeScript errors related to initialize methods

 **Next Steps:**
-- ❌ Complete remaining test fixes in Scheduler tests
+- ❌ Implement `initialize` methods on AssetManager and Scheduler classes
-- ❌ Fix TypeScript errors in AssetManager tests related to FileReader mock
+- ❌ Fix TypeScript errors in Engine.ts relating to initialize methods
 - ❌ Implement full integration tests for the Engine with all systems
 - ❌ Improve API consistency between mock implementations and actual components